sonic-net/SONiC/doc/fpmsyncd/hld_fpmsyncd-NTT.md

 - `fpmsyncd` to handle `RTM_NEWNEXTHOP` and `RTM_DELNEXTHOP` events from zebra via `dplane_fpm_nl`
 - `fpmsyncd` to SET/DEL routes to `APPL_DB: ROUTE_TABLE` using `nexthop_group`
 - `fpmsyncd` to SET/DEL NextHop Group entry to `APPL_DB: NEXTHOP_GROUP_TABLE`

+This feature must be disabled by default.
+- When this feature is disabled, behavior will be the same as before introducing this feature.
+  - i.e. `NEXTHOP_GROUP_TABLE` entry will not be created and `nexthop_group` will not be used in `ROUTE_TABLE` entry in `APPL_DB`.
+- See section [Configuration and management](#configuration-and-management) for details on how this feature is disabled/enabled.

 ### Architecture Design
 <!--